-The problem is, dieting is a necessary evil when it comes to fat loss.
+The problem is, dieting (caloric restriction) is a necessary evil when it comes to fat loss.
 On one hand, being in a caloric deficit is necessary to lose fat – calories in vs. calories out.
-On the other hand, being in a caloric deficit unleashes adaptations that prevent further fat loss from occurring.
+On the other hand, being in a caloric deficit unleashes adaptations that make further fat loss more difficult.

 So the question quickly becomes – Is there something we can do to “hack” this process and make fat loss easier?

 If you haven’t guessed it by now, the answer to that question is a refeed.

 The first benefit I want to talk about is refilling muscle glycogen.
 When dieting, muscle glycogen (stored carbohydrate in the muscle) is reduced.
 Without getting too far down the rabbit hole of energy systems, muscle glycogen is important for high-intensity exercise, such as resistance training.
 This is a lot more important for those who are following a low carb diet.
 However, the longer a diet goes on and the lower the calories get, it doesn’t matter what kind of diet you are on, glycogen stores will get low.
 By throwing in a refeed, we can temporarily elevate glycogen levels.

 Another benefit of incorporating refeeds is temporarily getting out of a diet-induced catabolic state.
 Now, believe me, nutritional means for preventing catabolism during a fat loss diet have been overblown.
 But with that being said, refeeds can make a substantial difference, especially ones lasting over 24 hours.